ibm-cloud-docs/subnets/static-to-vlan-deprecation.md

 10.54.28.87 - host addressable
 ```

-A Secondary Portable Subnet also provides IP addresses that are usable by any server on the VLAN, but it does so in a traditional way, where the gateway must consume an address on the subnet, and an address is defined for broadcast traffic.
-The IP address availability for a Secondary Portable Subnet looks like this:
+A secondary portable subnet also provides IP addresses that are usable by any server on the VLAN, but it does so in a traditional way, where the gateway must consume an address on the subnet, and an address is defined for broadcast traffic.
+The IP address availability for a secondary portable subnet looks like this:

 ```
 10.54.28.80/29